 Treatment for Coke Jaw

 The treatment for coke jaw involves addressing both the underlying cocaine addiction and managing the specific complications related to jaw movement.
-The first step in treating coke jaw is treating the cocaine addiction.
+The first step to recovery is treating the cocaine addiction.
 Some of the treatment options for cocaine addiction include:

 Aftercare Services: Aftercare services are provided after an individual has completed an inpatient or outpatient treatment program.
 These services include prescribing medication, attending support groups, and continuing therapy sessions when needed.